 Another useful capability is to be able to chain authentication methods, or - for added complexity and flexibility - entire groups in sequence, perhaps with additional configuration for decision making on the order of authenticators.

-This is makes it even more important to have authentication as a separate function, instead of having clients managing these things for themselves.
+This makes it even more important to have authentication as a separate function, instead of having clients managing these things for themselves.

 The Group authenticator in Curity is a powerful tool for these scenarios.

 Authentication is performed by Authenticators, which are part of an Authentication Profile.
-The authenticators defines allowed authentication methods for the client, and can include rather complex behavior.
+The authenticators define allowed authentication methods for the client, and can include rather complex behavior.
 Each authenticator has its own set of capabilities that is listed on each authenticator’s page.

 Obviously multiple Authentication Profiles can be configured, using the same authenticator setup, but with different combinations or processes.